 - What about your children?
 Have you established a guardianship in the case you and your spouse were to pass?
 More importantly, have you discussed that guardianship with your proposed guardian to make sure they’re in a position to assume that responsibility?

-- What if you’re not married?
+- What if you and your significant other are not married?
 Depending on the state you live in, you cannot assume that everything will pass to your significant other without difficulty.

-- What if you’re caring for aging parents?
-Do you have caretaker responsibilities, or other responsibilities as outlined in a POA or living will?
+- What if you are caring for aging parents?
+Do you have caretaker responsibilities or other responsibilities as outlined in a power of attorney or living will?
 Are you someone’s guardian?
-Do those governing documents clearly outline a secondary and tertiary designee in case you’re not able to fulfill these duties?
+Do those governing documents clearly outline a secondary and tertiary designee in case you are not able to fulfill these duties?

 - What if you have an ex-spouse?
 Do you want that person to receive anything from your estate?
 Are they entitled to a part of your estate as a result of your divorce agreement?
 Do your documents adequately reflect your wishes?

-Your estate planning efforts should also address what happens if you become incapacitated and are no longer able to make your own decisions.
-You should consider the following:
+When you are estate planning, address what happens if you become incapacitated and are no longer able to make your own decisions.
+Consider the following:

 - Do you have people designated to act on your behalf as outlined in a POA or living will?

-- Have you communicated with those people what your wishes are?
+- Have you communicated your wishes to these people?

 - Do you have documents in place, such as advance medical directives?

-Your estate planning, while executable without any dialogue, will go a lot more smoothly for your loved ones if you’ve had the right conversations which are captured in your estate planning documents.
-Here is a list of who you might want to talk with in formulating your estate plan:
+While your estate planning is executable without any dialogue beforehand, it will go a lot more smoothly for your loved ones if you have had the right conversations about what is captured in your estate-planning documents.
+Here is a list of who you might want to talk to when formulating your estate plan:

 - Your family.
-Obviously, this should include your spouse and children.
-However, this should also include your parents, brothers and sisters, or other family members who might have an interest in your estate.
-If you’re on good terms with any ex-spouses, it might be a good idea to have the conversation that covers what they can expect to receive from your estate, and any expected child custody issues.
-If you’re not on good terms with an ex-spouse, you should be VERY clear that your estate planning documents reflect your exact intent, and comply with any terms that may be outlined in your divorce settlement.
+This should include your spouse and children.
+However, it can also include your parents, siblings or other family members who might have an interest in your estate.
+If you are on good terms with any ex-spouses, it might be a good idea to have a conversation that covers what they can expect to receive from your estate and any expected child-custody issues.
+Whether you are on good terms with an ex-spouse or not, be very clear that your estate-planning documents reflect your exact intent and comply with any terms that may be outlined in your divorce settlement.

-- People named in your estate planning documents.
-I could have said friends, but I want this to include anyone who:
+- People named in your estate-planning documents.
+This can include anyone who:

 - Is expected to assume any authority or responsibility in a POA or medical directive